HaynesChennn/xmu-webvpn-converter/README.md

 # Web VPN Converter

-_Connect to your local networks in BIT from anywhere in the world._
+_Connect to your local networks in XMU from anywhere in the world._

 ## Demo